-Classic Book Review: "Honor among Enemies" by David Weber (Honorverse 6)
+Classic Book Review: David Weber's "Honor among Enemies" (Honorverse 6)

 THE Q-SHIP BOOK!